 Togolese writer and democracy activist who began her career in activism when she was 13 years old.
 She co-founded the Faure Must Go movement, a hallmark of the Togolese struggle against Faure Gnassingbé’s oppressive rule.

 Sudanese activist organizing professional and youth groups in the country against Omar Hassan Ahmad al-Bashir’s dictatorship.
 She is part of the Sudanese Professionals Association (SPA), the outlawed umbrella group of unions currently leading protests.

 Congolese human rights activist also known as “Congo’s Gandhi”.
 He is the leader of pro-democracy youth group LUCHA, which advocates for nonviolent, community-level change and governmental reform in the Democratic Republic of the Congo.

-Student activist, publisher, and author who advocates for education reform in Thailand.
+Netiwit Chotiphatphaisal is a student activist, publisher, and author who advocates for education reform in Thailand.
 He founded Education for Liberation of Siam, a student group that challenges the Thai military junta’s unjust actions in the country’s education system.

 Venezuelan human rights activist and nonviolence expert.
 He founded the international NGO “Un Mundo Sin Mordaza (A World Without Censorship)”, which has coordinated creative protests against Nicolas Maduro’s dictatorship in 52 countries.